Toward an Open Monograph Ecosystem

 - Reviewer's Reports (optional)

-Applications will be reviewed during the month of November.
-Successful applicants can expect to hear from the selection committee in December 2023.
-All applicants can expect to receive confirmation of our decisions in January 2024.
+Applications will be reviewed during the month of April.
+All applicants can expect to receive confirmation of our decisions in May 2024.

 The TOME@UMD Selection Advisory Committee reviews applications and recommends manuscripts for funding to the TOME@UMD Steering Committee.
 Submissions are evaluated using the following criteria: